medikoo/serverless-plugin-dynamodb-autoscaling/README.md

           bar:
             # Tweaking one of the configuration option will also whitelist the index
             minCapacity: 100

+      # Table names created with Cloudformation params can be referenced by Resource name
+      Table7:
+        minCapacity: 10
 ```

 ###### White list approach